nusje2000/composer-monolith/README.md

 package using composer, this must still be done manually.

 ### CODEOWNERS file
-In large monolithic repositories, the maintainability can be dificult.
+In large monolithic repositories, the maintainability can be difficult.
 Using a CODEOWNERS file can let you VCS make sure that the correct team members must approve things like PR's before it gets merged.
 There is a command that lets you generate and validate a CODEOWNERS file so you don't have to maintain this.
 This command reads the authors from different internal packages and puts them in a central CODEOWNERS